chbrown/bartleby/README.md

 I've also compiled my own [guide / reference / notes](Parsatron.md) for the `parsatron` library.

+## Release instructions

+### Generating and publishing documentation

+Create a fresh clone from the `gh-pages` branch:

+    repo=${TMPDIR-/tmp/}bartleby-gh-pages
+    git clone git@github.com:chbrown/bartleby.git -b gh-pages $repo

+Now, back in this repo on the `master` branch, generate the documentation directly into that clone:

+    lein update-in :codox assoc :output-path \"$repo\" -- codox rev=$(git rev-parse --short master)

+Then go to that repo's directory, commit the changes with a message pointing to the current commit on `master`, and push:

+    cd $repo
+    git add .
+    git commit -m "Sync documentation with master @ $rev" git push

 ## License

 Copyright © 2016-2017 Christopher Brown.
 [MIT Licensed](https://chbrown.github.io/licenses/MIT/#2016-2017).